akto-api-security/Documentation/getting-started/quick-start-with-akto-self-hosted/local-deploy.md

 ### If you have don't have bash installed (Windows users)
 1. Download the [zip file](https://github.com/akto-api-security/infra/archive/refs/heads/feature/self_hosting.zip)
 2. Unzip the zip file.
-It will create `infra-feature-self_hosting` folder.
+Go inside the unzipped folder and you will see `docker-compose.yml` file.
 Open the folder in CMD.
 3. Make sure Docker desktop is running.
 Can be validated with `docker info`.
-4. Run `docker-compose up -d` (If docker-compose is not installed use this [guide](https://docs.docker.com/compose/install/))
+4. Run `docker-compose up -d` in the folder containing `docker-compose.yml` file (If docker-compose is not installed use this [guide](https://docs.docker.com/compose/install/))
 5. Wait couple of minutes and open [http://localhost:9090](http://localhost:9090)

 ## Step 2: Create your account